 The economic interests of the petitioner alone are insufficient grounds for commencing a proceeding in response to an eligibility change petition.
 Any such petition must provide a rationale for the proposed change as meeting or consistent with one or more of the policy objectives delineated in the CES Order as well as criteria listed below.
-The Commission may, at its discretion, determine not to initiate a proceeding resulting from such a petition if it fails to meet minimum requirements.
+The Commission may, at its discretion, determine not to initiate a proceeding resulting from such a petition.